nchathu2014/archi-reactjs-final/README.md

 ### 8- useMemo()

 React has a built-in hook called useMemo that allows you to memoize expensive functions so that you can avoid calling them on every render.
 You simple pass in a function and an array of inputs and useMemo will only recompute the memoized value when one of the inputs has changed.

+### 9- useCallback()

+The useCallback is a react hook that returns a memoized callback when passed a function and a list of dependencies as parameters.
+It's very useful when a component is passing a callback to its child component to prevent the rendering of the child component.

+NOTE: useMemo memoize a value/data and useCallback memoize a function